1At that time Herod the tetrarch heard the report about Jesus,

 2and he said to his servants, “This is John the Baptist.
 He is risen from the dead, and that is why these powers work in him.”

-3For Herod had laid hold on John and bound him, and put him in prison for the sake of Herodias, his brother Philip’s wife.
+3For Herod had arrested John and bound him, and put him in prison because of Herodias, his brother Philip’s wife.

 4For John said to him, “It is not lawful for you to have her.”

-5And although he wanted to put him to death, he was afraid of the multitude because they considered him to be a prophet.
+5And although he wanted to put him to death, he was afraid of the people because they considered him to be a prophet.

 6But when Herod’s birthday came, the daughter of Herodias danced in the midst of the company, and pleased Herod.